 In other words, a journey that requires more fuel will also cost more.

-There are many ways to visualize the ever volatile prices of gas but fewer ways to predict them.
+There are many ways to visualize the ever volatile prices of Gas but fewer ways to predict them.
 If you see gas prices are high, consider doing your transaction on a different day.
 Nobody likes getting stuck in traffic.